StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-users.md

 This topic provides step-by-step instructions for configuring the EmailerToUser [notifier](../about-notifications.md#notifiers) in TheHive.

 !!! note "Notifier availability"
-    The EmailerToUser notifier is only available if the **Send notification to every user in the organization** toggle is enabled.
+    The EmailerToUser notifier is available only when you enable the **Send notification to every user in the organization** toggle.

 {!includes/access-notifications.md!}